Are you interested in joining the team of one of the nation’s most adventurous performing arts centers?

 ABOUT THE FISHER CENTER

-The Fisher Center develops, produces, and presents performing arts across disciplines through new productions and context-rich programs that challenge and inspire.
-As a premier professional performing arts center and a hub for research and education, the Fisher Center supports artists, students, and audiences in the development and examination of artistic ideas, offering perspectives from the past and present, as well as visions of the future.
-The Fisher Center demonstrates Bard’s commitment to the performing arts as a cultural and educational necessity.
-Home is the Fisher Center for the Performing Arts, designed by Frank Gehry and located on the Bard College campus in New York’s Hudson Valley.
-The Fisher Center offers outstanding programs to many communities, including the students and faculty of Bard College and audiences in the Hudson Valley, New York City, across the country, and around the world.
+Home is the Fisher Center for the Performing Arts, designed by Frank Gehry and located on the campus of Bard College in New York’s Hudson Valley.
+This world-class theater building will be complemented by a new studio building designed by Maya Lin, scheduled to open in 2026.
+More than 200 events and 50,000 visitors are hosted at the Fisher Center each year, and over 300 professional artists are employed annually.
+As a powerful catalyst of art-making regionally, nationally, and worldwide, the Fisher Center produces 8 to 10 major new works in various disciplines every year.
+The Fisher Center offers outstanding programs to many communities, including the students and faculty of Bard College, and audiences in the Hudson Valley, New York City, across the country, and around the world.
 Building on a 165-year history as a competitive and innovative undergraduate institution, Bard is committed to enriching culture, public life, and democratic discourse by training tomorrow’s thought leaders.
-Learn more about the Fisher Center, its programs, and its values at fishercenter.bard.edu/about.

 ABOUT BARD COLLEGE